Vietnam.vn - Nền tảng quảng bá Việt Nam

 How long is the suspension of new US student visas?

-In response to the wave of anxiety from students and parents about the US temporarily suspending student visa interviews, a representative of the Summit Study Abroad Consulting Center said that, in essence, this is a technical adjustment to increase security monitoring for international students globally, not just in Vietnam.
+In response to the wave of anxiety from students and parents about the US temporarily suspending student visa interviews, a representative of the Summit Study Abroad Consulting Center said that, in essence, this is a technical adjustment to strengthen security monitoring for international students globally, not just in Vietnam.

 "The temporary suspension of visa interview appointments is to update the review system according to new screening requirements, especially regarding more thorough social media and personal background checks.
 This is not the first time this has happened and will not last too long.
 After completing the review process, the visa interview process will return to normal ," a representative of the Summit Study Abroad Consulting Center analyzed.